sorinburghiu2323/AI-Algorithms/README.md

 Run the python file `k-means_clustering.py` having gone through the setup.
 The code will print out a table of data in the console and a matplotlib interpretation of clusters should show up on the screen.

+## Decision tree classifier: classification of urban areas

+The python file `decision_trees.py` need the `data.csv` file to work.
+Make sure you have that installed then you should be able to run the python file accordingly; setup step is also needed for this part.

+Constants have been left at the top of the script to be adjusted if needed.
+The result should be a printout of the decision tree accuracy and a generated graph to showcase feature importance.